William Jefferson Blythe Jr.: Personal life

 Blythe's divorce from Wanetta was granted in court on April 13, 1944.
 Seven months prior on September 4, 1943, Blythe had bigamously married Virginia Dell Cassidy of Bodcaw, Arkansas.
 Blythe and Virginia remained married until his death in a car crash on May 17, 1946.
-Three months after Blythe's death on August 19, 1946, Virginia gave birth to their only child, William Jefferson Blythe III.
+On August 19, 1946, three months after Blythe's death, Virginia gave birth to their only child, William Jefferson Blythe III.
 Bill, as a teen, took his stepfather's surname and became known as Bill Clinton, the future 42nd president of the United States.
 Virginia Blythe-Clinton had no knowledge of Blythe's previous marriages until decades later when The Washington Post ran an extensive story in 1993, based on birth and marriage registry records, to mark Father's Day.

 Blythe's eldest son, Henry Leon Blythe, never knew his biological father or paternal siblings.
 After their divorce, Virginia Gash moved to California and married first a man named Coffelt, then a man named Charles Ritzenthaler.
 She had lost touch with Blythe when their son was an infant, after he briefly married and then divorced her sister.
 Later in life, Henry Leon Blythe took the name Henry Leon Ritzenthaler in honor of his stepfather.
 Henry ran several small businesses in Paradise, California, including a janitorial business, dying in 2009.
 He was unaware of his connection to the future president until the presidential campaign of 1992, when an investigation by The Washington Post, based on birth registry records, revealed details of Bill Clinton's family.
 Ritzenthaler met his half-brother for the first time around that time, and the physical resemblance between the two was remarkable.

 Career

 Blythe was a traveling heavy equipment salesman for most of his brief career.
 It was while he worked as a travelling salesman that he met and married all his wives.
 After his fifth wedding in September 1943, Blythe shipped out for military service in World War II.
 He was stationed in Egypt and Italy.
 He worked in a motor pool as a mechanic, repairing jeeps and tanks.

 After the war ended, Blythe returned to Hope, Arkansas, to be with his wife.
 Shortly after he returned, he purchased a house in Chicago and readied it to receive his wife and expected child; he was apparently laying the ground for a more settled and conventional married life.
 Blythe moved to the new house in Chicago while Virginia remained behind in Hope.
 In Chicago, Blythe returned to his old job as a traveling salesman for the Manbee Equipment Company, which repaired heavy machinery.
-He died three months before the birth of his son.